 A: Before joining LifeWell’s corporate team, I was the Lifestyle Director at one of our communities.
 This particular community was the first to install HUR equipment, and as residents started using it, I witnessed some truly miraculous transformations.
 I saw residents that were told they’d never walk again get out of their wheelchairs and walk.
 I watched residents with Parkinson’s reclaim more of their independence than they thought possible.
 I experienced first-hand the impact strength training on HUR equipment can have in the lives of seniors.
 So, when I started digging into the fall data at our communities, I wasn’t surprised to see that there was a strong correlation between falls and HUR usage.

 Q: How were you able to track equipment usage consistently across all LifeWell communities?

 A: HUR equipment is a standard for LifeWell Senior Living.
-Every one of our communities has it installed in their fitness centers and are mandated to make it available to residents at least 3 days per week.
-Not surprisingly, at some communities, resident have demanded that it be scheduled 6-7 days per week.
-Through the HUR SmartTouch platform, I was able to track and analyze equipment usage data, number of workouts and number of visitors as a percentage of census, for each community.
+Every one of our communities has it installed in their fitness centers and is mandated to make it available to residents at least 3 days per week.
+Not surprisingly, in some communities, residents have demanded that it be scheduled 6-7 days per week.
+Through the HUR SmartTouch platform, I was able to track and analyze equipment usage data, number of workouts, and number of visitors as a percentage of census, for each community.
 After exporting the HUR data over a set period of time, I mapped the number of falls as a percentage of census, during that same time period.
 When I overlapped the two graphs, the correlation was striking.